Problems With Desire In Your Marriage? Try This Now.

 You might have strong opinions about porn or certain times of fantasy play.
 You might have an experience with some kind of sexual abuse and feel more safe with only certain kinds of touch.

 It is vital that you get clear about what your biases are so that you can share them with your partner.

-Sharing yourself in this way helps to grow intimacy and give opportunity for acceptance, curiosity and exploration.
+Sharing yourself in this way helps to grow intimacy and give an opportunity for acceptance, curiosity, and exploration.